TheGalfins/GNSS_Compare/docs/user_manual/code_basics.rst

 Using the Google Maps Viewer
 ----------------------------

-In order to use the Google Maps Viewer in GNSS Comapre, you'll need to get your own Google Maps API key and paste it into the Android manifest.
+In order to use the Google Maps Viewer in GNSS Comapre, you'll need to get your own Google Maps API key and paste it into the Android manifest (kind of).

 To get the Google Maps SDK key, follow this `guide`_.

-After you have the key (it will look like a string of random characters, starting with ``AIza``), you'll have to make a new resource file.
-Copy and paste it to the ``map_api_key.xml`` file located in the ``res/values`` directory.
+After you have the key (it will look like a string of random characters, starting with ``AIza``), all you need to do is to copy and paste it to the ``map_api_key.xml`` file located in the ``res/values`` directory.
 Find the lines containing the following:

 .. code-block:: xml